As a participant in PSPRS, benefits that are available to you vary depending on your Membership Tier:

 Additional Insurance Information

-After you retire, each year in approximately October, you will receive an open enrollment packet from the ASRS (and possibly from ADOA or your employer).
+After you retire, in October of each year, you will receive an open enrollment packet from the ASRS (and possibly from ADOA or your employer).
 When you receive this packet(s), it is important for you to familiarize yourself with any changes.
 In simple terms, a “passive” enrollment means that you are not required to complete an enrollment form if you want the same elections to continue into the next plan year, but a “positive” enrollment means that it is required that you complete a new enrollment form.

-Combination of Options as a new retiree and retired member, as applicable: If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return it to the applicable agency.
+Combination of Options (if eligible): If you would like medical insurance from one agency and dental from another, you may elect those options, but you will need to complete the appropriate forms and return it to each agency.

-Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, contact our office because you may qualify for a subsidy from both retirement plans.
+Dual Retiree: If you are retired from another state retirement system (ASRS, PSPRS, CORP or EORP), or plan to retire from another state retirement system in the future, please Contact Us because you may qualify for a subsidy from both retirement plans.